Steven Page: Solo

 On January 17, 2012, Page released a new single containing two new songs, "A Different Sort of Solitude" and "Manchild".
 The song was included on the soundtrack of the film French Immersion.
 "Manchild" was co-written with Craig Northey of The Odds.

 On the same day as the release, Page was nominated at the 32nd Annual Genie Awards for the composition of "A Different Sort of Solitude".

 Page has hosted a television show, The Illegal Eater, in which he is featured travelling to various cities in search of underground restaurants and/or pop-up supper clubs.

 In July 2014, it was announced that the singer had been working on a new studio album.
 The record, Heal Thyself Pt.
 1: Instinct, was released on March 11, 2016.

 On September 14, 2018, Page issued his follow-up record, Discipline: Heal Thyself, Pt.
 II.

 Here's What It Takes, a musical written by Page and Daniel MacIvor, was slated to premiere at the 2020 Stratford Festival.
 With the production shut down due to the COVID-19 pandemic, Page has performed a weekly series of home concerts through Dan Mangan's Side Door platform.
 He and the show's cast recorded a version of the musical's closing song, "No Song Left to Save Me", for an appearance on CBC Radio's Q.

 On December 3, 2021, Page released the single "Canada Loves You Back (feat.
 Odds)", which he performed at the Governor General's Awards in honour of Ryan Reynolds.

+On September 30, 2022, Page released the record Excelsior.
+The record touches on "grief, loss, and loneliness", according to Page.

 Trans-Canada Highwaymen

-On July 16, 2016, Page performed a show as a member of a band called the Trans-Canada Highwaymen, a supergroup of fellow Canadian musicians, including Moe Berg of The Pursuit of Happiness, Chris Murphy of Sloan, and Craig Northey (who also performs as Page's lead guitarist at his solo shows).
+On July 16, 2016, Page performed a show as a member of the band Trans-Canada Highwaymen, a supergroup of fellow Canadian musicians, including Moe Berg of the Pursuit of Happiness, Chris Murphy of Sloan, and Craig Northey (who also performs as Page's lead guitarist at his solo shows).
 The band subsequently announced a tour, which began in April 2017.
-The ensemble has not written any original material, instead performing covers of songs from the members' respective bands.
+They only performed covers of songs from the members' respective bands for the first seven years of their existence.
+In 2023, they released their debut album, Explosive Hits Vol. 1, which consisted of covers of 1960s and 1970s songs by Canadian artists.